marionettejs/backbone.marionette/docs/marionette.renderer.md

 ## Custom Template Selection And Rendering

-By default, the renderer will take a jQuery selector object as the first parameter, and a JSON data object as the optional second parameter, and View object or CompositeView object as the optional third parameter.
-It then uses the `TemplateCache` to load the template by the specified selector, and renders the template with the data provided (if any) using underscore templates.
+By default, the renderer will take either a [precompiled template](#pre-compiled-templates) or a jQuery selector object as the first parameter, and a JSON data object as the optional second parameter, and View object or CompositeView object as the optional third parameter.
+If the first parameter is not precompiled it then uses the `TemplateCache` to load the template by the specified selector, and renders the template with the data provided (if any) using underscore templates.

 If you wish to override the way the template is loaded, see the `TemplateCache` object.